HP Jornada: Jornada 430/430se

 The se model came with free earphones and a clip case.

 James Bond sported a HP Jornada 430se in the 1999 film The World Is Not Enough.
 For a limited period of time, consumers could purchase the 430se and receive with the device a collectible Bond keychain and a coupon for three free Bond movies.

 Pocket PCs

 Jornada 520 series

 The Jornada 520 series was HP's answer to an affordable Pocket PC, and could be described as a stripped down version of the 540 series.
 It featured 16 MB of RAM, a Type I CompactFlash slot, a 256 color screen, and a 133 MHz SH3 processor.
-It ran on a variant of Windows CE 3.0 dubbed "Pocket PC 2000".
+It ran the Pocket PC 2000 operating system.
 The 520 allowed for an optional flip cover like the 540 models, but was only capable of supporting a serial cable for synchronization.
 The Jornada 520 series had the same form factor as the 540, but was silver.